lanceman2/Quickstream_dev/README.md

 *./RepoClean* if you need a clean tarball form of the package source, use *make distclean* for that.

-## Building and Installing with CMake
+## Building and Installing for CMake fans

 todo.

-## Building and Installing with quickbuild
+## Building and Installing with quickbuild with options

 quickbuild was used in the Building and Installing for the Impatient above, but here we'll add more options to that build process.